anokun7/interlock-demo/README.md

 ```
 for i in {1..2}; do docker run -d -P --hostname docker-training.com --name website$i ehazlett/docker-demo; done
 ```
-7. On the client machine (the host from where you start the browser), add docker-training.com as an alias to the node1 host in /etc/hosts.
+7. On the client machine (the host where you run the internet browser), add docker-training.com as an alias to the node1 host in /etc/hosts.

 8. Browse to http://docker-training.com and you should see the website up and running.
 It should display the docker logo.